giridhar7632/colorScheme/README.md

 ## React Hooks API

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are introduced in React 16.8 version.
-Previously, we cannot use state in [functional (stateless)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components of React.
+Previously, [class (stateful)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components were the only way to define a component that had its own state, and lifecycle methods.
+We cannot use state in [functional (stateless)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components of React.
 Hooks enables us to use state and other React features without writing a [class (stateful)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) component.